C2SM/git-course/Markdowns/Exercise_4.md

    * Practice the typical Git workflow

 ## Structure
-In this exercise we won't learn any new git commands.
+In this exercise we won't learn any new Git commands.
 We rather repeat all commands and workflows learned in the previous exercises.
 To do so we work on the *conference_schedule.txt* document and simulate a possible workflow.
 Because it is all repetition, there is less explanation provided.